-Thanks to Hennepin History Museum, The Museum of Russian Art and the the Bakken museum for hosting the workshops and being my partners for this project.
+Thanks to Hennepin History Museum, The Museum of Russian Art and the the Bakken museum for hosting the workshops in 2016 and being my partners for this project.

 About the project